-This course covers the theory and practical application of the operation, problem diagnosis, maintenance and repair of the modern suspension and steering systems to include; front wheel drive steering and suspension systems, rear wheel drive steering and suspension systems, four wheel drive steering and suspension systems and all wheel drive steering and suspension systems.
-Wheel alignment and tire servicing for all systems are included.
-(150 lecture/lab hours) Prerequisite: First semester requirements or consent of instructor.
-Rec Preparation: SCI 122 or CHEM 100B.
+Explains the theory and practical application of the operation, problem diagnosis, maintenance and repair of the modern suspension and steering systems to include: front wheel drive steering and suspension systems; rear wheel drive steering and suspension systems; four wheel drive steering and suspension systems; and all wheel drive steering and suspension systems.
+Wheel alignment and tire servicing for all systems are also covered.
+Students participating in the AMT program are required to have a valid driver's license.
+Verification of its validity will be made during class; anyone without a current driver's license will be disenrolled.
+A tool set as listed by Leeward CC's AMT program is required.
+(40 lecture; 110 lab hours) Prerequisite: AMT 20 and AMT 53 with a grade of C or better or concurrent enrollment.
+MATH 100 or equivalent or higher with a grade of C or better or concurrent enrollment.